kr3v/anno1800-trade-routes-automation/docs/old/README_0.0.0.md

 ## List of "low-level" features

 - scanning
-    - scan current region to detect all islands,
+    - scan current region to detect all islands (*),
-    - scan all detected islands to detect players' islands with approximate coast locations,
+    - scan all detected islands to detect players' islands with approximate coast locations (*),
     - scan all players' ships and detect ships assigned to this mod (through a specific trade route name),
 - trading
     - given a ship, a source and destination island, and a specific good, the mod can: